nebrius/reduxology/README.md

 ### App Initialization

-Reduxology provides a helper function called `createRoot` that creates a `<Provider store={store}></Provider` React element for you, and automatically wires the store into it.
+Reduxology provides a helper function called [createRoot()](#createrootcontainer--react-component) that creates a `<Provider>` React element for you, and automatically wires the store into it.

 ```JavaScript
 import { render } from 'react-dom';